Human factors in diving equipment design: Cylinders

 A back-mounted single-cylinder configuration is stable on the diver in and out of the water, and is compact and acceptably balanced.
 However, some divers have difficulty reaching the valve knob, which is behind the back, particularly when the cylinder is mounted relatively low on the harness, or the suit is thick or tight.
 Back-mounted twin cylinders with an isolation manifold are also stable in and out of the water.
 They are compact, heavy, and acceptably balanced for most divers.
 Some divers have difficulty reaching the valve knobs behind the back.
 This can be a problem in a free-flow or leak emergency, where a large volume of gas can be lost due to inability to access knobs quickly to shut down the cylinder.
 The weight and buoyancy distribution may be top heavy for some divers.
 In back-mounted independent doubles, gas is not available if a cylinder valve must be shut down.
 The side-mount emergency options of and are also not available.
 Flexible valve knob extensions on back mount sets are not very satisfactory and not very reliable, and are an additional snag risk.
 Pony cylinders for bailout or decompression gas clamped to the main gas supply put the valve where it cannot be seen, and may be difficult to reach.
 They are reasonably compact and manageable out of the water.
 Sling mount bailout and decompression cylinders allow easy access to the valve and allow the visual checking of labels during gas switching.
 Up to four sling cylinders are reasonably manageable with some practice.

-Alternative configurations include an inverted single or manifolded twin cylinders.
-These have valves at the bottom which are more reachable, but are more vulnerable to impact damage.
-Custom hose lengths are needed, and hose routing will be different.
-This arrangement is used by firefighters, and has also been used by military divers.
-Weight and buoyancy distribution may be bottom heavy for some divers, and may adversely affect trim.
-This arrangement is also used for the gas cylinders on some rebreather models.
-Side mounts provide much easier valve access, and it is possible to see the top of each cylinder to check the label when switching gas, which allows confirmation of correct gas.
-It is possible to hand off a cylinder when donating gas to another diver, so a long hose is not needed.